WIOQ: 1975–1977: progressive rock

 The station also started using the moniker "Q102" during that time.
-For a time in the mid-'70s, the station affiliated with ABC's "American FM Radio Network" in order to air some programs hosted by then-hip Geraldo Rivera.
+For a time in the mid-'70s, the station affiliated with ABC's "American FM Radio Network" to air some programs hosted by then-hip Geraldo Rivera.
 That contract also required the station to air the network's ABC news at :15 past the hour, as its competition was playing music.
 The station had trouble competing with established FM rock leader 93.3 WMMR and aggressive AOR upstart 94.1 WYSP.
 Programming duties were split between Alex DeMers and Bill Fantini, with DJs Jim Harlan, John Harvey, and Bill Paul rounding out the full-time air staff.
 After a few years, the owner (by then listed as Que Broadcasting, Inc.) declared bankruptcy.
 WIOQ emerged from the bankruptcy under the ownership of The Outlet Company, a retail and broadcasting firm based in Providence, Rhode Island.

 1977–1987: adult rock

 Under Outlet, WIOQ evolved into an eclectic music format described as "adult rock".
 The station played a blend of softer songs heard on rock music stations, some deeper album cuts, a few top 40 crossover hits, and a bit of uptempo jazz.
 Leading air personalities on WIOQ in this era included John Harvey ("Harvey in the Morning"), Helen Leicht who hosted a show called "Breakfast With The Beatles" on Sunday mornings, David Dye, Ed Sciaky and Michael Tozzi.
 (Leicht and Dye later joined the adult alternative public station WXPN.
 The former hosted "Leicht Lunch" program at noon, and Dye became the producer and host of the nationally distributed World Cafe.)

 After a proposed sale of Outlet's broadcast properties to Coca-Cola's Columbia Pictures subsidiary around 1982 fell through, the station group was acquired by Wesray Capital Corporation, a corporation partially owned by former Treasury Secretary William E. Simon.